swiss-ai-center/documentation/docs/reference/services/hugging-face.md

     More information about the service specification can be found in the [**Core concepts > Service**](../core-concepts/service.md) documentation.

-This service uses Hugging Face's model hub API to directly query AI models \n You can choose from any model available on the inference API from the [Hugging Face Hub](https://huggingface.co/models) that takes image, audio or text(json) files as input and outputs one of the mentioned types.
+This service uses Hugging Face's model hub API to directly query AI models.

+You can choose from any model available on the inference API from the [Hugging Face Hub](https://huggingface.co/models) that takes image, audio or text(json) files as input and outputs one of the mentioned types.